clauswilke/dataviz/_book_production/pitfalls_of_color_use.md

 <p>Use direct labeling instead of colors when you need to distinguish between more than about eight categorical items.</p>
 </div>

 A second common problem is coloring for the sake of coloring, without having a clear purpose for the colors.
 As an example, consider Figure \@ref(fig:popgrowth-US-rainbow), which is a variation of Figure \@ref(fig:popgrowth-US).
 However, now instead of coloring the bars by geographic regions, I have given each bar its own color, so that in aggregate the bars create a rainbow effect.
-This may look like an interesting visual effect, but it is in no way creating new insight into the data or making the figure easier to read.
-In general, it is best to not use color when color isn't needed.
+This may look like an interesting visual effect, but it is not creating any new insight into the data or making the figure easier to read.

 (ref:popgrowth-US-rainbow) Population growth in the U.S. from 2000 to 2010.
 The rainbow coloring of states serves no purpose and is distracting.
 Furthermore, the colors are overly saturated.
+Data source: U.S. Census Bureau

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/popgrowth-US-rainbow-1.png" alt="(ref:popgrowth-US-rainbow)" width="1260" />